-The Chamber did not offer paid internships, however I was compensated for my travel to and from the office.
+The Chamber did not offer paid internships, however, I was compensated for my travel to and from the office.
 This amounted to around $12 a day.

-However, I was provided the opportunity to attend many of the Chamber’s events and business workshops free of cost.
+However, I was provided with the opportunity to attend many of the Chamber’s events and business workshops free of cost.

-Tips and advice about the work / office culture
+Tips and advice about the work/office culture

 The Chamber’s office culture was a mix of both Australian and Chinese culture.
 Although English was the office lingua franca, Cantonese (and at times Mandarin), were used in the office.

-I believe that a basic knowledge of Cantonese would prove useful for students seeking an internship in Hong Kong, as Hong Kong staff will often converse in Cantonese, however English is usually enough to get by on a daily basis.
+I believe that a basic knowledge of Cantonese would prove useful for students seeking an internship in Hong Kong, as Hong Kong staff will often converse in Cantonese, however, English is usually enough to get by on a daily basis.

-It is best to check the current immigration rules pertaining to internships or part time work in Hong Kong as the circumstances may have changed since 2011.
+It is best to check the current immigration rules pertaining to internships or part-time work in Hong Kong as the circumstances may have changed since 2011.

 Latest posts by Alice Slevison (see all)